 In the Guided Pathways Model, students will no longer choose "undecided" as a major.
-Rather, they will work closely with an Academic Counselor to determine their area(s) of interest and choose a meta-major.
-Meta-majors are designed to give students an opportunity to explore career interests/academic programs within a certain area before making a final selection.
-Rather than delaying the choice by choosing "undecided," students will make choices incrementally, determining their major by the end of the first year.
+Rather, they will work closely with an Academic Counselor to determine their area(s) of interest and choose an exploratory Area of Study.
+Areas of Study are designed to give students an opportunity to explore career interests/academic programs within a certain area before making a final selection.
+Rather than delaying the choice by choosing "undecided," students will make choices incrementally, determining their major by the end of the first semester or a set number of accumulated credit hours.